chromaui/chromatic-docs/src/content/guides/combine-stories-e2e.md

 Chromatic's sub-project functionality enables you to manage multiple testing environments within a single Git repository.
 By linking multiple Chromatic projects to the same repository, you'll maintain synchronized permissions and receive build status updates across all testing environments.

-For details on how to create sub-projects please refer to the documentation: [Run Chromatic for each subproject](/docs/monorepos#run-chromatic-for-each-subproject).
+For details on creating sub-projects, please refer to the documentation: [Run Chromatic for each subproject](/docs/monorepos#run-chromatic-for-each-subproject).

 ### Can I use Playwright or Cypress to interact with stories before running visual tests?